xan105/node-processMonitor/README.md

 💡 Since version >= 2.0 this is automatically done for you when you call `subscribe()`.<br/>
 Method was merely kept for backward compatibility.

+⚠️ If your application (the caller thread) is initializing a COM library you need to set the thread model to [COINIT_MULTITHREADED](https://docs.microsoft.com/en-us/windows/win32/api/combaseapi/nf-combaseapi-coinitializeex)
+For this reason using this in Electron's main process isn't viable.
+If you really need to use Electron's main process; I suggest that you either
+- use web workers or
+- use a hidden browser window and communicate between the main process and background window via Electron's IPC.

 ### closeEventSink(void) : void